 - Your business has the capacity to increase incoming website traffic.

 - You need a large rate of conversion.
-This can be improved by maximizing on relevant pages and usable interface,
+This can be improved by maximizing relevant pages and usable interface,

 - You need to know more about your website visitors’ activities

 - You have an outdated website that still receives a considerable amount of traffic.
-GDD will help maximize on these basic interactions.
+GDD will help maximize these basic interactions.

 Benefits of Growth-Driven Web Design

 If your company chooses to use GDD, here are some of the benefits you stand to gain:

-Since you are optimizing on the basic content in your Launchpad website, you skip the repetitive process of frequently taking down and rebuilding your website.
+Since you are optimizing the basic content in your Launchpad website, you skip the repetitive process of frequently taking down and rebuilding your website.
 Instead, you can easily update and improve your website while it continues running.

 Building a website the traditional way costs a pretty penny.
 The upfront costs on the GDD are lower as well as flexible over periods of time, depending on the demand.

 It can take months or even years for a traditional website to be designed and launched.
 With the GDD, you can easily have your website up and running in a few weeks.

 Since the GDD is designed for on-the-go use, your sales and marketing teams will be able to adjust their strategies accordingly.
 If problems arise, the solutions can be made accordingly.